With Iceland event nearing, Riot thinking about ‘Valorant’ co-streaming, regional slots, match-fixing inquiry

 That’s not to say co-streaming won’t ever come to Europe. (“I think it’s going to take steps,” said Jafroodi.)
 It’ll just happen on a timeline set by Riot’s team dedicated to that region.

 The restrictions of hosting an in-person event during the pandemic also forced Riot to cap the number of teams that would compete at 10.
-Two of those slots were apportioned to Europe, another two to Turkey and two to Brazil, drawing the ire of some fans who pointed to Europe and Turkey’s larger audience and competitive scene as justification for more slots.
+Two of those slots were apportioned to Europe and Turkey collectively, and two to Brazil, drawing the ire of some fans who pointed to Europe and Turkey’s larger audience and competitive scene as justification for more slots.

 “With 10 spots, there was really only one decision that had to be made,” said Jafroodi.
 “Whether Europe had three and Brazil had one, or Brazil had two and Europe had two.”